Skip to main content

 10-Slot Configuration

-2. CHARGE_CONDITION - Who can charge partial amounts
+2. CHARGE_PRE_ACTION_CONDITION - Who can charge partial amounts

-3. RELEASE_CONDITION - Who can release from escrow
+3. CAPTURE_PRE_ACTION_CONDITION - Who can capture funds from escrow

-4. REFUND_IN_ESCROW_CONDITION - Who can refund during escrow
+4. VOID_PRE_ACTION_CONDITION - Who can refund during escrow

-5. REFUND_POST_ESCROW_CONDITION - Who can refund after release
+5. REFUND_PRE_ACTION_CONDITION - Who can refund after capture

 Default: address(0) = always allow